 The coating color is various shades of brown.
 Brown applied to the white egg makes a brown egg.
 Brown applied to a blue egg makes it green.
 The inside of the shell will still be either white or blue.

 - When will they begin laying?
 Chickens are light sensitive.
 The longer the days (summer) the more eggs.
 This also affects when a chicken begins laying.
 Chicks started in winter (days are lengthening) will lay sooner than chicks adopted later in the year.
 The breed has something to do with it also and individual hens are all different.
-Here are some examples from my experience ("lights" indicates we simulated 14 hours of daylight to boost them to lay sooner):
+Here are some examples from my experience ("lights" indicates we simulated daylight to boost them to lay sooner):

 - I've had questions about coloring eggs (like for Easter) with natural ingredients.
 The following is reprinted from Eating Well magazine--one of my favories.
 Note: these would look the most like the sample if you use white eggs to start with.
 Directions follow.